hstanda/git-accounts/README.md

 - `IdentitiesOnly`: When set to yes, this option ensures that only the specified IdentityFile (and not any other identities in the agent) will be used for authentication.
 - if does not exist create the file in .ssh directory
 - in this file we are assigning github account to its ssh key
-- example `GitHub Account 1` is being assigned to `git-account1-ssh-file-name` key which was created in step 1
+- example `gitHub-account-1` is being assigned to `git-account1-ssh-file-name` key which was created in step 1

 ### Step 5: Test SSH Connection